tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

     },
 ```

-Withщге text, with permitations, 3 clusters:
+Without text, with permitations, 3 clusters:
 ```json
     "AdditionalParamters": {
         "with_text_columns": 0